 Powers and Abilities

 Taskmaster has what he calls "photographic reflexes".
 After seeing someone perform an action once, he can perfectly copy the action.
 He has used this ability to copy the fighting styles and skills of many heroes and villains, mixing them up and turning them into his own style.
-The people he has copied styles/skills from include: Beast, Black Widow, Bullseye, Captain America, Cat, Daredevil, Deadpool, Elektra, Hawkeye, Hulk, Iron Fist, Mister X, Ms. Marvel, Porcupine, Photon (Genis-Vell), Puma, Punisher, Quicksilver, Razorfist, Scarlet Witch, Silver Samurai, Spider-Man, Swordsman, Thing, Thor, Tigra, Toad, Vision, Wolverine, Zaran, and Blazing Skull.
+The people he has copied styles/skills from include: Beast, Black Widow, Bullseye, Captain America, Cat, Daredevil, Deadpool, Elektra, Hawkeye, Hulk, Iron Fist, Mister X, Ms. Marvel, Porcupine, Photon (Genis-Vell), Puma, Punisher, Quicksilver, Razorfist, Scarlet Witch, Silver Samurai, Spider-Man, Swordsman, Thing, Thor, Tigra, Toad, Vision, Wolverine, Zaran, Blazing Skull, Luke Cage, Ant-Man (Lang), Boomerang, Cable, Justice, Machete, Oddball, and Libra.
 (In crossovers he has learned the skills of Batman and Huntress but it is unknown if he retains them in the normal Marvel Universe).
 This is just a short list, but it is impressive.

 He can only mimic actions to the extent that his body will allow.
 For example, he can copy the way Spider-Man fights, but can't copy his super strength.
 He can copy the way Daredevil moves to avoid danger, but he can't copy his radar.
 He can copy the fighting style of Deadpool but can't copy his unpredictability and healing factor.
 Copying skills doesn't give him an understanding of what is needed to do them either.
 He could copy a famous pianist's performance, but wouldn't be able to read sheet music.
 In a flashback he demonstrated something like this: when he was a child, he almost drowned after perfectly duplicating a swimmer's dive, forgetting that he couldn't swim.